What are service dependencies in Azure Active Directory Conditional Access?

 The diagram below illustrates MS Teams service dependencies.
 Solid arrows indicate early-bound enforcement the dashed arrow for Planner indicates late-bound enforcement.

 As a best practice, you should set common policies across related apps and services whenever possible.
 Having a consistent security posture provides you with the best user experience.
-For example, setting a common policy across Exchange Online, SharePoint Online, MS Teams and Skype for business significantly reduces unexpected prompts that may arise from different policies being applied to downstream services.
+For example, setting a common policy across Exchange Online, SharePoint Online, Microsoft Teams, and Skype for business significantly reduces unexpected prompts that may arise from different policies being applied to downstream services.

 The below table lists additional service dependencies, where the client apps must satisfy